adobe/aepsdk-sample-app-android/README.md

 ## Installation

-- Open Android Studio and select `Open an existing project`  from the main screen or click `File -> Open...` .
+1. Open Android Studio and select `Open an existing project`  from the main screen or click `File -> Open...` .
-- Import the Sample-App/settings.gradle file into Android Studio.
+2. Import the Sample-App/settings.gradle file into Android Studio.
+3. Set your `ENVIRONMENT_FILE_ID` in MainApp.java.
-- Run Android `app` on the emulator or on real device.
+4. Run Android `app` on the emulator or on real device.

 ## Documentation
 ### Edge Extensions Prerequisites